MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Skype/SfbOnline/optimizing-your-network/security-guide-for-skype-for-business-online.md

 ms.custom:
 - Security
 description: Guida alla sicurezza per Skype for Business online <add description>
-ms.openlocfilehash: 1c8d06f5a8778574f814c158c35c39866727f490
+ms.openlocfilehash: 8fb0ef5322af99e3868a64be4101cf898918c449
-ms.sourcegitcommit: bb53f131fabb03a66f0d000f8ba668fbad190778
+ms.sourcegitcommit: ab47ff88f51a96aaf8bc99a6303e114d41ca5c2f
 ms.translationtype: MT
 ms.contentlocale: it-IT
-ms.lasthandoff: 05/11/2019
+ms.lasthandoff: 05/20/2019
-ms.locfileid: "33911374"
+ms.locfileid: "34298029"
 ---
-# <a name="security-and-skype-for-business-online"></a>Sicurezza e Skype for Business in linea
+# <a name="security-and-skype-for-business-online"></a>Sicurezza e Skype for business online

 Skype for Business Online (SfBO), come parte del servizio Office 365, segue tutte le migliori pratiche e procedure di sicurezza, come la protezione a livello di servizio attraverso difesa in profondità, controlli utente nell'ambito del servizio, potenziamento delle misure di sicurezza e best practice operative.
-Per informazioni dettagliate, vedere Microsoft Trust Center (https://microsoft.com/trustcenter).
+Per informazioni complete, vedere il Centro protezione Microsoft (https://microsoft.com/trustcenter).

 ## <a name="trustworthy-by-design"></a>Affidabile per progettazione
 Skype for Business Online is designed and developed in compliance with the Microsoft Trustworthy Computing Security Development Lifecycle (SDL), which is described at https://www.microsoft.com/en-us/sdl/default.aspx.
 The first step in creating a more secure unified communications system was to design threat models and test each feature as it was designed.
 Multiple security-related improvements were built into the coding process and practices.
 Build-time tools detect buffer overruns and other potential security threats before the code is checked in to the final product.
 Of course, it is impossible to design against all unknown security threats.
 No system can guarantee complete security.
 However, because product development embraced secure design principles from the start, Skype for Business Online incorporates industry standard security technologies as a fundamental part of its architecture.